pro100andrik/PomodoroApp/README.md

-This is my React PET projects to improve my skills in ReactJS
+This is Pomodoro clock writed on ReactJS